weekendesk/nodegate/docs/collections/_docs/initialization.md

 ## workers

-This property is an object containing all the built-in workers shipped with nodegate:
+This property is an object containing all the built-in workers shipped with Nodegate:

 ```js
 const nodegate = require('nodegate');